eigenbom/MQ-Sprite/README.md

 ![Screenshot](https://github.com/eigenbom/MQ-Sprite/raw/origin/master/screenshots/screenshot_kyrise.png "Screenshot")

+## What MQ Sprite Isn't

+MQ Sprite isn't a full-fledged sprite editor and only supports basic sprite editing.
+For more complex sprites a tool like [ASEprite](https://www.aseprite.org/) will do a much better task.
+(A script for importing .ase files into MQ Sprite is coming soon.)

+MQ Sprite is primarily a sprite browser and metadata editor.
+If you are using a game engine like Unity, Game Maker, or Godot, then you *won't need this tool*, as those systems already offer similar functionality.

-## Download
+## Build Instructions

-You can download a Windows beta build from the [Releases](https://github.com/eigenbom/MQ-Sprite/releases) page.

-For other platforms you will have to build it yourself.
-It required Qt5 and can be built directly from within QtCreator.
+MQ Sprite requires Qt5 and can be built directly from within QtCreator.
+It has no other dependencies.

+## Toolchain

+(This section will document the Python scripts.)

 ## Credits